Enrolia/gradCapital/README.md

 # Enrolia

 Enrolia is a post-graduate application workflow that pulls admission data, deadlines, scholarships, faculty rosters, peer groups, reddit threads and VISA information into one live hub for students.
+Caters to major pain points of students and speedlines the tedious phase of applications.
+See the flow and architecture diagrams to know more.

 ## Product Flow and UI (5 tabs and sidebar)